 Ibali Photography Collective: Week 3

-Friday, September 2nd: the students from Muizenberg High School met photographer Michael Edwards, who shared some useful tips insider advice.
+Friday, September 2nd: the students from Muizenberg High School met photographer Michael Edwards, their first guest speaker, who shared some useful tips insider advice.

 – Text by Gaia Rovelli, images by Fernanda Hurtado Ortiz

 Before our first guest speaker arrived, Dave explained the metrics of exposure on a camera and sent the students on a task in order to experiment with light metering, sparking creative juices for the further workshop of the day.